weliveindetail/blog/_posts/2017-10-28-llvm-expected-helpers.markdown

 {% endhighlight %}

 All OrcJIT layers implement the `addModule`/`removeModule` concept.
 These calls can fail in principle.
 However, the layers used in this specific case don't generate errors at all, so it's safe to use the helper here.

+### llvm::logAllUnhandledErrors()

+Last but not least, the `logAllUnhandledErrors()` function we saw in Part 1 already, provides an easy way to dump messages to a stream of our choice.

 <a style="float: left;" href="{{ site.baseurl }}{% post_url 2017-10-22-llvm-expected-differentiation %}">&lt; Differentiation</a>
 <br>